Coping with brain tumour anxiety

 2. Use the ‘four, three, two, one’ mindfulness technique

-Take a breath and notice four things you can see, three things you can hear, two things you can feel and one thing you can smell or taste.
+Take a breath and notice four things you can see, then three things you can hear, two things you can feel and lastly one thing you can smell or taste.
 Engaging all five senses brings you back into the present moment.

 3. Try worry time